Pesticide Applicators License

 - UGA Extension Publications Store

-- GA Department of Agriculture information for a variety of ag-related pest management situations including commercial farming, lawn care/landscaping, forestry, public health, right-of-way, etc.
+- GA Department of Agriculture provides information for a variety of ag-related pest management situations including commercial farming, lawn care/landscaping, forestry, public health, right-of-way, etc.